Skip to content

 The Darkest Spots In North Georgia For Stargazing

-The Perseid Meteor Shower has come and gone but the North Georgia skys are just as dark as they have always been.
+The Perseid Meteor Shower is on the horizon and the North Georgia skys are just as dark as they have always been.
 And with summer only half way over, there is still plenty of time to get outside and get lost under a big old sky full of stars.

 A couple of things to remember when stargazing: